 Businesses should securely dispose of the meeting recordings once they are no longer needed.

-Accepting Data Subject’s Rights
+Accepting Data Subject’s Rights:

-- Right of Access: According to Article 15, data subjects can request to access their personal data like a recording.
+Right of Access: According to Article 15, data subjects can request to access their personal data like a recording.
 Companies would have 30 days to fulfill this request as denying it is not allowed.

-- Right to Erasure: According to Article 17, data subjects can request their personal data to be deleted.
+Right to Erasure: According to Article 17, data subjects can request their personal data to be deleted.
 VIDIZMO allows you to securely dispose of your recordings if such a request is made to your business.

-To sum it up, it must be pretty apparent to you how important it is to fulfill GDPR requirements.
+It must be pretty apparent how important it is to fulfill GDPR requirements.
 With a penalty that can go up to €20 million or 4% of your business’ revenue (whichever is higher), businesses can definitely not afford to violate this law.